Sempra

 Cash vs Debt

-Sempra carries $36.43B in total debt against $794.0M in cash reserves — debt is roughly 45.9x the cash position.
-Managing this leverage effectively will be important for long-term financial stability.
+On the balance sheet, SRE has $794.0M in cash with $36.43B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
 Free cash flow is running at -$28.24B, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 Return on equity stands at 5.7%, which is modest for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 1.8% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $14.44B (2022) to $13.70B (2025).